Loss and decoherence at the quantum Hall - superconductor interface

 At the interface between a superconductor and a QH system, the QH edge states are expected to be proximitized, turning into chiral Andreev edge states (CAES).
-They are dispersive states composed of both the electron and the hole components~\cite{Hoppe2000}.
-An electron approaching the superconducting region is converted to a linear combination of CAES, interfering while propagating along the interface.
-The outgoing particle can either be a hole or stay as an electron.
-We have previously studied graphene devices with superconducting contacts and observed clear evidence that the QH edge states propagate along a superconducting contact undergo Andreev reflection, converting electrons to holes~\cite{Zhao2020}.
-However, the exact mechanism of this conversion remains open: the role of the disorder, superconducting vortices, and even the very existence of CAES in this system have been discussed.
-It is known that in order to observe a strong Andreev conversion in an ideal system a precise matching between the superconductor and the QH edge state momenta is required~\cite{Giazotto2005,Akhmerov2007,vanOstaay2011,https://doi.org/10.48550/arxiv.2203.13384}.
-However, the presence of disorder and vortices is expected to relax this constraint~\cite{https://doi.org/10.48550/arxiv.2103.06722,https://doi.org/10.48550/arxiv.2201.00273,https://doi.org/10.48550/arxiv.2207.10687}.
-The normal cores of the vortices can also absorb the electrons and holes, reducing the amplitude of the measured signal~\cite{Zhao2020,https://doi.org/10.48550/arxiv.2201.00273,https://doi.org/10.48550/arxiv.2202.10475}.
+These are dispersive states which hybridize the electron and the hole amplitudes~\cite{Hoppe2000}.
+An electron approaching the superconducting region is converted to a linear combination of CAES, which interfere as they propagate along the interface.
+The outgoing particle can either stay as an electron or turn into a hole.
+We have previously observed clear evidence of the electron-hole conversion in the quantum Hall devices with superconducting contacts~\cite{Zhao2020}.
+However, the exact mechanism of this conversion remains open: the role of the disorder, superconducting vortices, and the exact nature of the CAES in this system have been discussed.
+It is known that in order to observe a strong Andreev conversion in an ideal system a precise matching between the superconductor and the QH edge state momenta is required~\cite{Giazotto2005,Akhmerov2007,vanOstaay2011,Michelsen_supercurrent_2022}.
+However, the presence of disorder is expected to relax this constraint~\cite{Manesco_mechanisms_2021,Kurilovich_disorder_2022}.
+Vortices in the superconductor and extra QH channels induced by doping could also modify the signal~\cite{Kurilovich_disorder_2022,Tang_2022,Manesco_mechanisms_2021,David_effects_2022}.
+In particular, the normal cores of the vortices can absorb the electrons and holes, reducing the amplitude of the measured signal~\cite{Zhao2020,Kurilovich_disorder_2022,Schiller_interplay_2022}.